Multi-species Ion Acceleration in 3D Magnetic Reconnection with Hybrid-kinetic Simulations

-Magnetic reconnection has been widely recongized as a fast process for converting magnetic field energy into plasma bulk flows, plasma heating, and nonthermal particle acceleration.
-One of the major unsolved fundamental problems is the acceleration of energetic particles during magnetic reconnection, with broad applications to various magnetospheric, solar and astrophysical energetic phenomena.
-In-situ and remote observations have found numerous evidence for efficient particle acceleration during magnetic reconnection.
-Examples include energetic particles observed from solar flares \citep{Mason2020,Cohen2020}, switchbacks that potentially originate from interchange reconnection \citep{Bale2021,Bale2022,Drake2021}, near solar wind reconnecting current sheets \citep{Khabarova2017}, heliospheric current sheets (HCS) \citep{Desai2022,Phan2022} and the magnetotail \citep{Ergun2018,Ergun2020,Bingham2020,Richard2022}.
-Often, multiple species are observed, including electrons, protons, and multi-species heavier ions (of relatively minor abundance) \citep{Desai2022,Bingham2020,Richard2022}.
-These multi-species observations contain key information of the underlying acceleration process and can be a more stringent test of mechanisms such as the Fermi-acceleration theory \citep{Drake2006,Dahlin2014,Dahlin2017,Li2017,Li2018,Li2019b,Zhang2021} -- where particles get accelerated by bouncing off contracting magnetic field lines repeatedly.
-The recent in-situ observations provide direct measurement of energetic ions near the reconnection layers, but the exact energization mechanisms are unknown.
-Parker Solar Probe observations near the reconnecting HCS find multi-species energetic ions with a scaling of maximum energy per nucleon $\varepsilon_{max}\propto(Q/M)^\alpha$ where $\alpha\sim0.65-0.76$ ($M$ is the mass and $Q$ is the charge)\citep{Desai2022}.
-Some Magnetospheric Multiscale Mission (MMS) observations at Earth's magnetotail suggest that the ion energization is ordered by energy per charge, which indicates $\alpha \sim 1$ \citep{Bingham2020,Richard2022}.
-However, none of earlier reconnection theories can explain these new in-situ observations.
-For example, Drake et al. \citep{Drake2009a} suggested an inverse scaling on $Q/M$ ($\alpha <0$) in the large-guide-field regime whereas HCS and the magnetotail feature low guide fields.
+\textbf{Introduction.---} Magnetic reconnection rapidly converts magnetic energy into bulk flows, heating, and nonthermal particle acceleration.
+One major unsolved problem is the acceleration of energetic particles during reconnection, with broad implications to various space and astrophysical energetic phenomena \citep{Yamada2010,Matthaeus1988JGR}.
+Observations have found efficient particle acceleration during reconnection -- with numerous examples from solar flares \citep{Mason2020,Cohen2020}, switchbacks likely from interchange reconnection \citep{Bale2021,Bale2023Nature,Drake2021}, the heliospheric current sheet (HCS) \citep{Desai2022,Phan2022} and the magnetotail \citep{Ergun2018,Ergun2020,Bingham2020,Richard2022}.
+Often, multiple species are observed, including electrons, protons, and heavier ions \citep{Desai2022,Bingham2020,Richard2022}.
+These multi-species observations contain key information to discover the underlying acceleration process and can offer more stringent constraints on potential mechanisms.
+One important candidate is the Fermi-acceleration mechanism \citep{Drake2006,Dahlin2014,Dahlin2017,Li2017,Li2018,Li2019b,Zhang2021}, where particles get accelerated through curvature drifts along motional electric fields of contracting field lines { while bouncing between Alfv\'enic outflows.
+Other mechanisms have also been proposed, including the Fermi acceleration by bouncing between reconnection inflows \cite{deGouveiadalPino2005AA,Lazarian2012SSRv,Lazarian2020PhPl}, and parallel electric field acceleration \citep{Zhang2019,Zhang2019b,Le2009,Haggerty2015,Dahlin2017,Comisso2018}. }